giry-dev/mangrove-docs/website/docs/keeper-bots/background/the-role-of-cleaning-bots-in-mangrove.md

 On the surface, this might seem skewed in favor of makers.
 However, by having access to powerful market making features, makers reduce their risk and can therefore offer better prices.
 So in the end, both makers and takers win.
 In other words, the possibility of offers failing is a necessity for the power of smart offers.

 # Why and how cleaning bots keep the order books clean
 While we have to accept that offers may fail, we don't have to accept that they accumulate and degrade the order book.
 Mangrove therefore has a built-in incentive for removing failing offers: %%Bounties|bounty%%.

 When an offer fails, the taker receives a bounty in native token.
 The bounty is bigger than the gas used to make the offer fail and thus the taker is compensated for the wasted gas.
-But more importantly, it can be profitable to identify offers that will fail and snipe those offers.
+But more importantly, it can be profitable to identify and snipe offers that will fail.

+This means that community members will be compensated for running %%cleaning bots|cleaning-bot%%: Bots that monitor the Mangrove order books and snipe any offer that will fail.

+# Determining when offers will fail
+TODO:
+-

+# Getting started with cleaning bots
+TODO:
+- example bot - naive
+- mangrove.js for monitoring and sniping
+- the `MgvCleaner` contract
+- tutorials